Amusement-Cafe/amusementclub3.0/README.md

 # Amusement Club 3.0 is under heavy rewrite work, this repo is not meant to be used for normal play until this notice is removed

-**Amusement Club** is a global gacha game for Discord with thousands of cute and fancy cards made by the bot's community.
+**Amusement Club** is a global card collecting game for Discord with thousands of cute and fancy cards made by the bot's community.
 You can get started on any server by typing `/claim cards` in a bot channel.

 Each claim will cost you more 🍅 tomatoes (in-game currency), using `/daily` will reset your claim cost and give you extra tomatoes.